 This is the stage when the website really starts to take shape.
 Pages are created with the content supplied; images, charts, galleries and video are added; and special features are set up.
-If using a CMS, you might be given access to its control panel at this point so that you can start to enter content yourself, or we might create all of the initial pages for you, with a view to handing over the reins for future updates after the site goes live.
+If using a CMS, you might be given access to its control panel at this point so that you can start to enter content yourself, or I might create all of the initial pages for you, with a view to handing over the reins for future updates after the site goes live.

 With all the content entered, it's time to ensure that everything is working as it should, that pages are usable and content accessible in the different web browsers, and that the site stands up to a variety of different conditions, e.g. devices (i.e. mobiles), operating systems, screen sizes, and text sizes.
 Although consideration of accessibility and usability has already been made during earlier stages of the site's development, it's also at this stage that time is spent on ensuring that these concerns have been addressed correctly.

 Site goes live

 With everything successfully tested and all the checklist boxes ticked, it's time to release the new site to the rest of the world.
 Creating a winning design is only the first step towards success though.
 Next, you'll want to promote it and ensure that search engines can find it and I can help you with both of those.

-*Our standard testing suite includes the latest versions of Chrome, Safari, Firefox and Opera, and Internet Explorer 9 and 8.
-Support for Internet Explorer 7 is not included by default, but can be specially requested.
-We no longer support Internet Explorer 6.
+*The standard testing suite includes the latest versions of Chrome, Safari, Firefox and Opera, and Internet Explorer 10+.
+Support for older versions of Internet Explorer is not included by default, but can be specially requested.
+I no longer support Internet Explorer 6 or 7.